isomerpages/isomerpages-govtech/media/technews/_posts/2019-03-20-how-govtech-simulates-four-million-bus-rides-a-day.md

 Phase 3: Leveraging the power of the cloud and agile methodology

-Rather than having to ‘rack and stack’ and integrate computing hardware before deploying Reroute, the GovTech ODP team relied on managed services on the cloud, such as AWS S3 for storage, AWS Lambda for serving application programming interfaces (APIs) and Databricks for serverless computation.
+Rather than having to ‘rack and stack’ and integrate computing hardware before deploying Reroute, the GovTech OGP team relied on managed services on the cloud, such as AWS S3 for storage, AWS Lambda for serving application programming interfaces (APIs) and Databricks for serverless computation.
 This minimised setup time and configuration while allowing the simulator to be scaled up on a pay-per-use model.

 Since simulations are likely to be run on an ad-hoc basis with varying computational intensity, such a pricing method means that costs of running Reroute would be kept low.
 According to the team, operational costs for Reroute are as low as S$200 per month.

-Like most agile development workflows, there is never a finished product, and the GovTech ODP team comprising data scientists and software engineers continues to build, test and implement code for Reroute.
+Like most agile development workflows, there is never a finished product, and the GovTech OGP team comprising data scientists and software engineers continues to build, test and implement code for Reroute.
 User testing with bus planners is also carried out in parallel with development cycles, which means faster iterations and a solution that fits users’ needs.